robang74/redfishos/forum/todo/recovery-image-refactoring.md

 ---

-[quote="spiiroin, post:6, topic:16112"]
+### About Yamui

+These following are some notes took while I was discussing about the recovery boot image in the SFOS community forum.

+> @spiiroin wrote:
+>
-Yamui supports externally defined font
+> Yamui supports externally defined font.
-[/quote]

-Looking at `res_create_alpha_surface()`, it is not a font but a `PNG` image and considering what I saw about the `C` definition of the font is a table of the `ASCII` printable characters (96 chars) painted in `B/W`.
-This brings us to appreciate the idea of a script that can generate `B/W` images in `PBM` format which can be easily converted into `PNG`.
-Because, it can be modified in order to create fonts for `yamui`.
+Looking at `res_create_alpha_surface()`, it is not a font but a `PNG` image, and considering what I saw about the `C` definition of the font, it is a table of the `ASCII` printable characters (96 characters) painted in `B/W`.
+This brings us to appreciate the idea of a script that can generate `B/W` images in `PBM` format, which can be easily converted into `PNG`.
+Because it can be modified in order to create fonts for `yamui`.

-[quote="nephros, post:8, topic:16112"]
+> @nephros wrote:
+>
-One more option could be to have a signal handler for e.g. **USR1** (or even **HUP** ) causing it to reread whatever it was initialized with.
+> One more option could be to have a signal handler for e.g. **USR1** (or even **HUP** ) causing it to reread whatever it was initialized with.
-[/quote]

 Named pipe, it is an inter-communication process (`IPC`) standard way of going.
 Socket is specifically tailored for d-bus communication and `kill -HUP` for reloading a daemon configuration.
 BTW, with `inotify`() there is no need for a signal any more as long as the write and the read are atomic, which is not a granted constraint in the most general case.

----

-**UPDATE #5**

 These two commits have been developed in 2h 20m.
-The code is completely untested and it has never been compiled yet.
-Therefore, it should be considered as a proof-of-concept.
+The code is completely untested, and it has never been compiled yet.
+Therefore, it should be considered a proof-of-concept.

 * https://github.com/sailfishos/yamui/compare/master...robang74:yamui:master

+> robang74 wrote:
+>
-@piiroin: I have to take care of some stuff about my real-world life.
-In the meantime, let me know your opinion about this approach / implementation.
-As soon as, this code will work as expected then the next step is to integrate the multiple-lines text rendering.
+> @piiroin: I have to take care of some stuff about my real-world life.
+In the meantime, let me know your opinion about this approach or implementation.
+As soon as this code works as expected, the next step is to integrate the multiple-line text rendering.

----

-**UPDATE #6**

-I have uploaded into the git repository also the script that prints the banner and created the related PBM and PNG images:
+I have uploaded to the git repository the script that prints the banner and creates the related PBM and PNG images:

 * https://github.com/robang74/yamui/blob/master/banner/print_banner.env

-This script has been modified since the last tested version and it might fail to run or to run properly.
+This script has been modified since the last tested version, and it might fail to run properly.
 It is just a proof-of-concept by now.

----

-**UPDATE #7**

 The commits I did on my `yamui` fork compile and the results can be downloaded from here: